 With that, let’s head across the Esplanade to Disney California Adventure to see its Christmas offerings!

-Prior to the 2012 overhaul of Disney California Adventure, decorations were hit or miss, depending upon construction.
+Prior to the overhaul of Disney California Adventure, decorations were hit or miss, depending upon construction.
 The park always had a Christmas tree, and giant decorations in ‘a bug’s land’, but everything else was fairly fluid.
 After its grand reopening last year, Disney California Adventure stepped up its game in terms of decorations in a big way, with Buena Vista Street and Cars Land being the big winners.

 Disney ¡Viva Navidad! – Disney ¡Viva Navidad! is a celebration of Latino holiday culture taking place in the Paradise Garden area of Disney California Adventure, which will be specially decorated for the holidays.
 The daily festivities include dancing and live music, crafts and face-painting for children, holiday foods at Paradise Garden Grill and BoardWalk Pizza & Pasta (and nearby carts), the “Disney ¡Viva Navidad!
 Street Party” and, meet & greets with Disney characters in special costumes.

 Let’s head to the Disneyland Resort hotels and Downtown Disney to see what they offer for the holidays…

-Returning to Downtown Disney for Christmas 2014 is the Disney Winter Village, which is a mix of decorations, live entertainment, dance parties, and ice skating.
+The Disney Winter Village, which is a mix of decorations, live entertainment, dance parties, and ice skating is the main draw for Christmas at Downtown Disney.
 The skating occurs on “Olaf’s Frozen Ice Rink,” and has an added cost (plus skate rental, etc.).

 As was the case with Halloween foods at Disneyland, you should also expect special seasonal menus consisting of new entrees offered for a limited time.
-(If it’s anything like Christmas, these new entrees won’t necessarily be tied to Christmas, they’ll just only be offered during the Christmas season.)
+These new entrees won’t necessarily be tied to Christmas, they’ll just only be offered during the Christmas season.

 That’s it for our highlights of Disneyland Resort during the holidays.
 As Disney says, the Happiest Place on Earth, “Just Got Merrier” for the holiday season, and we totally agree.
 Christmas is the best time to visit Disneyland.
 If you’re taking your first Christmas visit to Disneyland, we hope you agree!

-As for figuring out the rest of your Disneyland trip, including what to pack, whether you should stay off-site or on-site in a Disney hotel, where to dine, and a number of other things, check out our comprehensive Disneyland trip planning guide!
+As for figuring out the rest of your Disneyland trip, including how to save money on Disneyland tickets, our Disney packing tips, whether you should stay off-site or on-site in a Disney hotel, where to dine, and a number of other things, check out our comprehensive Disneyland trip planning guide!